 It also recognizes complex words and provides a replacement for each to further improve your score.

-Hemingway highlights all these in different colors that correspond to the issue and help you make the necessary changes.
+Hemingway Editor highlights all these in different colors that correspond to the issue and help you make the necessary changes.

 Following the suggestions of the tool, you simplify your message and make it easier for readers to understand.